-Breaking up is hard to do.
-Sometimes we end up in relationships we know aren’t right, but we stay because it just seems easier in some way.
+Understatement of the century?
+Breaking up can be hard to do.
+Sometimes people end up in relationships they know aren’t right, but they stay because it just seems easier in some way.
 Despite how much you want to deny it, there are major relationship fights that mean you should break up with your SO, and fights over certain topics simply shouldn’t be ignored.
 As you’ll see from the points below, these fights all revolve around the fundamentals of what makes a relationship work successfully.

 1. One Partner Is Regularly Dishonest

 Honesty is so important in a relationship, but I’m sure I don’t need to tell you that twice.
 Of course, there will be white lies here and there (i.e., “That new haircut looks great, babe”), but for the most part couples should strive to be open and honest with one another.
-If you and your SO are regularly fighting because one of you is dishonest when it comes to the big things — like where you spent the night — signs could be pointing towards a break up.
-According to Kristen Houghton, author of And Then I’ll Be Happy!
-Stop Sabotaging Your Happiness and Put Your Own Life First, who penned a Huffington Post article on the topic, if one of you is lying about fidelity or money, in particular, it’s nearly impossible to have real trust in the relationship again in the future.
+If you and your partner are regularly fighting because one of you is dishonest when it comes to the big things — like where you spent the night — signs could be pointing towards a breakup.

 2. You Want Different Things From The Relationship

-Another thing I’ve personally dealt with, and I’m sure some of you out there have too: You’re in a relationship that used to make you super happy, and for some reason that you can’t really explain, it doesn’t make you happy at all anymore.
-Then, you’re finding yourself in fights with your partner about not being happy, though you can’t fully communicate why.
-Author and relationship coach Jordan Gray wrote on his site, www.JordanGrayConsulting.com, that you should listen to these feelings.
-Gray noted, “Not being happy within your relationship is enough of a reason to terminate it.”
+Another thing I’ve personally dealt with, and I’m sure some of you out there have, too: You’re in a relationship that used to make you super happy, and for some reason that you can’t really explain, it doesn’t make you happy at all anymore.

 11. It’s The Same Fight Over And Over… And Over